mnassrib/jupyter-putty-aws-ec2/README.md

-# Jupyter notebook access to an aws-ec2 instance from any browser for windows users using putty
+# Accessing a jupyter notebook server of an Amazon ec2 instance

 > I hope everyone is familiar with the AWS (Amazon Web Services) and how to use Jupyter Notebook.
 If you are not familiar with this tool and you work with Python, I highly recommend you to learn it in order to not miss its importance in your future works.
 The deployment of Jupyter Notebook Server on AWS allows to access all created notebooks from anywhere just using a browser.